Route 66 Christmas Chute: Most Beautiful Christmas Display in Oklahoma

 The charming small-town feel and festive decor are sure to get you into the holiday spirit.
 It takes local volunteers and business owners over a month to decorate walkable canopies covered with thousands of Christmas decorations.

-In 2022, the covered walkways had delightful themes such as “Candyland,” “Rudolph,” and “Gingerbread Lane,” along with festive music playing.
+In 2022, when we visited the first time, the covered walkways had delightful themes such as “Candyland,” “Rudolph,” and “Gingerbread Lane,” along with festive music playing.

-Along with touring the lights and walking the historic Route 66 strip, visitors can enjoy scheduled events like meeting Santa.
-Or reserve an igloo and and roast s’mores.
+Along with touring the lights and walking the historic Route 66 strip, visitors can enjoy scheduled events like meeting Santa or seeing live reindeer.
+Or reserve an igloo and roast s’mores.
 Check out the local restaurants, retailers, and pop-up shops.
 There is even a scavenger hunt for the kids.

 Sapulpa’s Route 66 Christmas Chute has been a national hit.
 It was even featured on NBC’s ‘Today’ Show in 2022.